 Tomatoes begin ripening in June and continue through August.
 You may still get a few small ones in early September.
 The tomatillos have a longer season beginning in May and ending in November.

 Corn was cultivated by humans and cannot survive in the wild without care.
-Native peoples in Central America developed corn from wild grass about 7,000 years ago.
+Indigenous peoples in Central America developed corn from wild grass about 7,000 years ago.
 It eventually spread north into the area now known as the southwestern United States and south as far as Peru.
 When Columbus discovered America, he brought corn back and introduced it to Europe.

 The many types of corn include "Flint" which is Indian corn with white, red, or brown kernels—it is the type of corn used as popcorn.
 "Field" corn is what is processed into feed for cattle.
 The kind you find in the grocery stores is "Sweet" corn which can be eaten off the cob.
 "Sweet" corn is also classified as yellow which has larger kernels and white which has smaller, sweeter kernels.